oluwafenyi/jumga-flutterwave-challenge/README.md

 &nbsp;
 ## Technologies
-The client-side of this application is built with React and configured as a PWA and the server-side is build with Go, both firsts for us as we looked to add a meta challenge.
+The client-side of this application is built with React and configured as a PWA and the server-side is built with Go, both firsts for us as we looked to add a meta challenge.
 We use a PostgreSQL database to store application data and we used Docker as our local development environment to keep things consistent for collaboration purposes, starting this up locally is as easy as running ```docker-compose up``` in the root directory.